JapeTheEternalChild/LSTM-Streamflowprediction-with-Keras/README.md

 ## How to run the code

 the code is split into 5 differnt files.

 The first 3 correspond to the different Experiments.
-The other 2 are for analysing and visualizing the results
+The other 2 are for analysing and visualizing the results.

 INSERT  YOUR OWN FILSEPATHS

 INSERT HUC of CHOICE